 Because of the wide diversity of dates on which law schools start their fall-semester classes, a few Institute students leave the program early each summer.
 Students sometimes also have weddings or other family events that require their attendance at various points during the summer.

 We understand these conflicts and are committed to working with all students to meet their scheduling needs.
 We’ll make every effort to accommodate the requirements of OCI interviews, law school start dates, and any other scheduling challenges, including by administering the final exam remotely.

 Students will be graded on three elements: a contract drafting assignment, a reflection essay, and a take-home final exam.

 Check with your home institution administrators for more information about how they handle grades and course credits.

-The Institute is comprised of 6 total credit hours of class (comprising two 3-hour courses).
+The Institute comprises 6 total credit hours (consisting of two 3-credit courses).

 You will need to consult your home school’s policies on transfer of credits to determine if your UO Law credits will be accepted toward your degree.
 However, in our experience, most law schools give credit for ABA-qualified courses offered by another accredited law school.

 Students who complete the Summer Sports Institute will be eligible to receive an official University of Oregon transcript showing two separate three-credit courses: Amateur Sports Law and Professional Sports Law.
 Both courses meet the ABA standards for scheduled course times.

 Tuition is set based on Summer Semester JD credit-hour rates.

 Can I borrow the money for tuition?
 Is financial aid available?